 Q: What about the Data Protection Act?

 A: Appropriate technical and organisational measures are being continually taken against unauthorised or unlawful processing of personal data and against accidental loss or destruction of, or damage to, personal data.
 The application and service has been designed and organised to fit the nature of the data that it holds and the harm that may result from any breach of security.
 Formal policies and procedures are in place to fulfil our obligations under the Data Protection Act.

 Q: What help is available for the online entry system?

-The RoSPA awards team are also on hand to take queries and help you with the online registration and entry process simply call 0121 248 2090 or email email@example.com
+The RoSPA awards team is also on hand to take queries and help you with the online registration and entry process.
+Simply contact us and we will help.

 Q: What type of files can be uploaded to the system?

 A: The system supports a wide range of file types, but for maximum compatibility we recommend restricting your evidence files to commonly used formats, including .pdf, .jpg and Microsoft Office file formats.